Our Land Overall …..

 In November 2015, he flew over to Oregon, USA to meet Michael Garnier who has a whole business in building tree houses.
 He came back with a whole suitcase of special hinged bolts that he can use on a tree without hacking into the tree.
 He was getting very serious.

-Anthony has building many things around our house, like the raised garden beds in the Permaculture section of our extensive garden.
+Anthony has built many things around our house, like the raised garden beds in the Permaculture section of our extensive garden.
 See the Post 7: Permaculture Garden Room.
-Recently he has been building on the car shed.
-He said to us he would like build a man cave where we had parked the car ….. could we park the car on the other side?
+Then he started building on the car shed.
+He said to us he would like to build a man cave where we had parked the car ….. could we park the car on the other side?
 A man cave is where he & I can build things together.
 Then Harriet waded in ….. she wanted a place to do some art.
-It has now become an art house …. no gender is apparent.
+It has now become an art-house …. no gender is apparent.

-He has built over a several week period an entire new facade on a light pine framework that incorporated an old recycled window.
+He built over a several week period an entirely new façade on a light pine framework that incorporated an old recycled window.
 Then he filled in the wall with some of the split slabs in a horizontal position and some in vertical position …. very artistic.
-He then built a big barn door, hung on a horizontal steel rail off an old wheeled banana carrier I had since my banana growing days at Wilsons Creek in the 1950’s and 1960’s.
+He then built a big barn door, hung on a horizontal steel rail off an old wheeled banana carrier I had since my banana-growing days at Wilsons Creek in the 1950’s and 1960s.

 Harriet and I am very proud of what our son has accomplished.